Section Image

 Access to major city routes and international flights

-Port Clinton is sandwiched between Routes 163 and 2, with Route 2 being the only road in the community to cross Sandusky Bay and run toward Cleveland.
+Port Clinton is sandwiched between routes 163 and 2, with Route 2 being the only road in the community to cross Sandusky Bay and lead toward Cleveland.
 The area has no official public transportation.
-The Cleveland Hopkins International Airport is 68 miles east of Port Clinton, servicing several commercial airlines with nonstop destinations.
+The Cleveland Hopkins International Airport, 68 miles east of Port Clinton, is home to several commercial airlines offering nonstop service.

 Kaitie Lamb